-- ✓ The shuttle kiosk was moved from the center of the campus and was replaced by 2 bicycle racks. - √ 6:30 time blocks were created to allow day students more flexibility in choosing their classes potentially leading to less commuting days. - ✓ MWRTA has amended their bus routes to allow for direct service for students from downtown Framingham and other MetroWest destinations. - ✓ Two Zip Cars have been added to assist in more effected auto congestion on campus. - ✓ A new "Ram Tram" service encourages use of shared transportation to local destinations including the Natick commuter rail station. - ✓ FSU hired a transportation coordinator to increase efficiency of shuttle and commuter issue - ✓ RAM TRAM tracker was initiated allowing students to track school shuttles for availability on their phones - ✓ A partnership with a local taxi service has created a voucher program for students offering an inexpensive alternative to having more cars on campus - ✓ NuRide is a new program offered through MassRIDES (a division of Mass.
+- ✓ A carpool decal was created and a lot was established for AY 2010. - ✓ Four new electric car charging stations were added in Fall 2018 and were operational in Fall 2019.
+Two stations are located in thr Salem End lot and two in the Maple lot. - ✓ The shuttle kiosk was moved from the center of the campus and was replaced by 2 bicycle racks. - ✓ 6:30 time blocks were created to allow day students more flexibility in choosing their classes potentially leading to less commuting days. - ✓ MWRTA has amended their bus routes to allow for direct service for students from downtown Framingham and other MetroWest destinations. - ✓ Two Zip Cars have been added to assist in more effected auto congestion on campus. - ✓ A new "Ram Tram" service encourages use of shared transportation to local destinations including the Natick commuter rail station. - ✓ FSU hired a transportation coordinator to increase efficiency of shuttle and commuter issue. - ✓ RAM TRAM tracker was initiated allowing students to track school shuttles for availability on their phones. - ✓ A partnership with a local taxi service has created a voucher program for students offering an inexpensive alternative to having more cars on campus.

+✓ NuRide is a new program offered through MassRIDES (a division of Mass.
 DOT).
 This program allows students to earn redeemable reward points by taking public transportation, carpooling, biking, walking, or working from home.